-1. For each of the sub-projects, a correct in file must be available, as described in Section 21.1.

-These in files and the corresponding data files must all be together in one directory.

-The papers of the in files should not contain spaces or any of the following list of shorestory.
+1. For each of the sub-projects, a correct .in file must be available, as described in Section 21.1.
+These .in files and the corresponding data files must all be together in one directory.
+The names of the .in files should not contain spaces or any of the following list of characters: